Why Every Foster Child Needs Hobbies & Interests

 We all understand the hard work and endeavour that our community of foster carers put in each day to help ensure the children and young people within our care are given the best possible chance to succeed in life.

 Every fostering relationship has the opportunity to flourish, but how do you go from a somewhat shy and reluctant child entering your home for the first time, to someone who is full of confidence and positivity after just a few weeks or months?

-As an independent fostering agency, we were commended in our most recent Ofsted report in relation to the progress and development made by the children and young people we look after.
 Making sure children are made to feel as part of family is a great way of helping to provide safety and stability, but so to is exploring and expanding on their initial hobbies and interests.

 Should I choose a child’s hobbies and interests?

 Regardless of a child’s background, there is a strong likelihood they may already have a hobby or interest that they enjoy doing.
 Whether it’s playing football, reading, writing or learning a musical instrument, all hobbies and interests have the potential to promote good behaviour among foster children, as well as help to strengthen the relationship between foster carer and young person.

 Through the training and support you’ll receive from the very beginning of your fostering journey you’ll feel comfortable in communicating with a foster child, so why not break the ice with a quick question about their favourite hobbies and interests?